James231/James231/README.md

 [GitHub Activity Art](https://github.com/James231/GitHub-Activity-Art) - Create a 7x52 pixel image, then display it as your "activity chart" on your GitHub profile page.
 Requires running the code daily to create such "activity".

-[Basic Paint Program OpenGL](https://github.com/James231/Basic-Paint-Program-OpenGL) - An MS Paint like program written in C++ and OpenGL for univerity coursework.
+[Basic Paint Program OpenGL](https://github.com/James231/Basic-Paint-Program-OpenGL) - An MS Paint like program written in C++ and OpenGL for university coursework.

 ... and there are more if you want to dive deeper.